 By Keith Clark • December 22, 2008 The new Forest Audio F15 instrument preamplifier Radial Engineering has announced the launch of Forest Audio, a new division of Radial Engineering that will focus on top-end audio devices for studio and live touring.
 The division’s first product release is the Forest Audio F15 instrument preamplifier, a Class-A device with a unique feed-forward design that eliminates the use of circuit stabilizing negative feedback in the DI section, boosting sonic clarity.
 The F15 also includes several features unique to instrument preamps, including remote phantom powering for microphones, drag control load correction, built-in re-amping capabilities, selectable inputs for quick instrument changes, and a line level output for driving a power amplifier.
 According to Radial President Peter Janis, “Back in 1978, we started our first company and it was called Forest Electronics in homage to William DeForest, the inventor of the vacuum tube.
 (The new) Forest will include a variety of professional audio devices that will cater specifically to the professional musician, the engineer and producer.”
 Click to enlarge – front and rear views of the new Forest Audio F15 Two more Forest Audio products will be launched in the next 90 days, including the Q6 counter-coil EQ and the F11 Quad-Tube preamp.
 Janis notes that Radial Engineering enjoyed a “record year” in 2008, with significant growth.
 Milestones include: – Establishment of Radial & Tonebone in the acoustic guitar community now used by gifted players including Tommy Emmanuel, Jerry Douglas and James Taylor. – The Radial JDX guitar amp DI and the Radial Phazer phase adjustment tool are now on tour with various bands, including AC/DC and Slayer. – Primacoustic Recoil Stabilizers (nearfield monitor decouplers and stabilizing platforms) received a TEC Award nomination, and are used by noted recording professionals such as Al Schmitt, Elliot Scheiner, Daniel Lanois, Roger Nichols, and more.
 Special thanks to all of you for your willingness to try these and for allowing us to turn your studio world upside down!
 Janis concludes, “In 2009, our goals are numerous.
 On the Primacoustic side, you will see a whole range of studio tools designed to allow the musician to create an effective working space in their home.
 With today’s incredible computing power, it is possible to record high quality tracks, produce great sounding demos and even bring your ‘homework’ to the big studio for final touches.
 “On the Tonebone side, we have just started to ship the new Bones, a series of smaller yet very powerful versions of our popular tube distortion pedals designed to make music more fun and affordable.
 “And with Radial, you will see some exciting new studio tools such as our new Lunchbox series, a new console switcher for festivals and we will start shipping the first of the Forest Audio brand of high-end audio devices.”
 Click here (pdf) to get a preview of products.
 For more information: Radial Engineering Website About Keith Keith Clark Editor In Chief, ProSoundWeb & Live Sound International Keith has covered professional audio and systems contracting for more than 25 years, authoring hundreds of articles in addition to hands-on work in every facet of publishing.
 He fostered the content of ProSoundWeb (PSW) from its inception, helping build pro audio’s largest portal website, and has also served for several years as editor in chief of Live Sound International (LSI).
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Amplifiers di Electronics EQ Live Monitors Musicians Phase Preamps Producers Products Radial Recording Series Studio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Amplifiers DI Electronics EQ Live Monitors Musicians Phase Preamps Producers Product Radial Recording Series Studio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.